wapplewhite4/processing/README.md

 # processing
-A collection of Java code files written in processing for creating various visual effects.
+A collection of Java code files using processing for creating various visual effects.